DNA Sequencing — Illumina library construction services

 High-Throughput Library Preps (HT-Processing)

-We are offering high-throughput sequencing library preparations for genomic DNA library preps as well as RNA-seq library preps.
+We offer high-throughput sequencing library preparations for genomic DNA library preps, as well as for RNA-seq library preps.

-HT processing implies that the samples are submitted ready-to-use and that we can’t pamper individual samples (e.g. purify or concentrate it).
-In short the suitability of the sample is the responsibility of the lab submitting the samples.
+HT processing implies that the samples are submitted ready-to-use and that we can’t pamper individual samples (e.g. purify or concentrate them).
+In short, the suitability of the sample is the responsibility of the lab submitting the samples.

 - All samples for the high-throughput library preparations (at reduced HT rates) need to be normalized to +- 20% of the average sample concentration.